Get to know the people who make the music happen

 John is married to Sarah (band contest secretary) and lives just outside Loughborough.
 He works as a community pharmacist on the Derbyshire / Leicestershire border.

-Bass Trombone – Alex Crutchley
+Bass Trombone – James Harris

 Solo Eb Bass – Jen McCausland